 *My name is Sarlayna, dear,* she was corrected. *and you will not see many cloaks of black here, and only one other with blue highlights.* Sari gazed out over the bridge railing, enjoying the view, taking her time in the conversation.

 *I wasn’t told about black…what it means, I mean,* Chastain pursued. *I know green are acolytes, the lighter blue ones are intermediate, the orange moreso and the red adepts – *

 * – and we are the Whoticores,* Sari interrupted. *Well, black are, and those who are their Seeresses, bonded into the bloodline, have the bejewelment added – * she paused, seeing Misery back up slightly, knowing it was partly in fear, partly in awe at Sari’s black eyes.

 She smiled. *You have nothing to fear from me, dear.
 I am not mad.
 That is the exclusive territory of the males.*

 Misery tried to relax, succeeding only partly. *Oh, I guess it would be wrong to assume an entire family’s mental stability based on one individual.*

 *And normally you would be right, but in this case, 81 generations of direct male descendants have fallen prey to the Burning – the madness,* she corrected herself.

 Misery couldn’t help but gape. *Excuse me, but did you say ‘81’?*

 *Yes, I did.
 Eighty-one.
-Only my husband, Erik, has thus been spared, but there will be an end to it – soon,* Sari confirmed.
+Only the Son of Loki, my brother-in-law, Narik, has thus been spared.
+Even my husband was stricken, but there will be an end to it – soon,* Sari confirmed.